-An analysis and assessment of America's involvement in and conduct of the Vietnam Conflict and the impact of the conflict upon American society with the goal of providing an understanding of our principal ally (South Vietnam) and our principal enemy (North Vietnam).
-Prerequisite: HIS 201-202.
+An analysis and assessment of America's involvement in and conduct of the Vietnam Conflict and the impact of the conflict upon American society, this courses has the goal of providing an understanding of our principal ally (South Vietnam) and our principal enemy (North Vietnam).
+Prerequisites: HIS 201-202.
 Offered on sufficient demand.